Note-Taking Accommodations

 Common note-taking related accommodations provided to qualified students

-Student Disability Resources engages in an interactive process with each student and reviews requests for accommodations on an individualized, case-by-case basis.
+Student Disability Resources (SDR) engages in an interactive process with each student and reviews requests for accommodations on an individualized, case-by-case basis.
 Students must provide appropriate documentation that supports the use of any accommodation.

 Student Disability Resources provides note-taking support services as an academic accommodation for students with documented disabilities.
 Note-taking services are not to be used as a substitute for attending class and do not lessen the student’s academic responsibilities.